The story of YOKE

 While he was discovering and developing effective methods of sharing the Bible with kids at his church, John's heart was still burdened for junior high school kids who were not involved in local churches.
 His desire was to minister to them in a way that was relevant and meaningful.
 He shared his vision with some college age students at his church and they eagerly agreed to join him in an after school program at Christenberry Junior High.

-Nearly 40 years later, YOKE now reaches out to more than 19,000 students at 27 middle schools in Knox, Anderson, Blount, Grainger and Jefferson Counties, while training and mobilizing hundreds of local college students for the ministry.
+Now, more than 40 years later, YOKE now reaches out to more than 19,000 students at 30 middle schools in Knox, Anderson, Blount, Grainger and Jefferson Counties, while training and mobilizing hundreds of local college students for the ministry.